Aeroluna/LunaCoopMod/README.md

 For some reason, warp in animations had a fixed duration of 16 seconds, so it was broken for any unit that didn't take exactly 16 seconds to warp in.
 On a unrelated note, I'd like to complain about all the warp-in animations made in LotV.
 Why do half of them warp in from the top and the other half from the bottom????
 They're suppose to always be from the bottom to match with the hexagon moving through the middle, but whichever artist worked on these models just *forgot* to flip the warp-in texture UV!

-- Removed Wait Until Stopped flag from Viking Assault Mode and Fighter Mode abilities.
+- Removed Wait Until Stopped flag from Viking (and variants) Assault Mode and Fighter Mode abilities.

 Makes Raynor/HH/Mengsk Viking feel smoother to land.